 This long-awaited aspiration is an explicit ask with practical considerations.

-We also see a lot of verbatim repeat questions, indicating marketers are sharing examples, consulting with industry experts, and/or utilizing the resources available from groups like the CDP Institute.
+We also see a lot of verbatim repeat questions, indicating marketing executives charged with crafting their companies’ RFPs are sharing examples with one another, consulting with industry experts, and utilizing resources available from groups like the CDP Institute.

 Marketing technology buyers are a realistic bunch and know that the value of technology is only as good as the human user.
 That’s why we see questions like:

-This relates also to what functionality comes out-of-the-box and ties directly to the last theme …
+This relates to what functionality comes out-of-the-box and ties directly to the last theme …

 Every customer data platform RFP has at least one question about the CDP’s functionality as it pertains to predictive analytics and modeling as well as AI and machine learning.